Canon SX50 vs Fujifilm X-H1

 It is notable that the X-H1 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the SX50 does not provide wifi capability.

 Studio photographers will appreciate that the Fujifilm X-H1 (unlike the SX50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The X-H1 is a recent model that features in the current product line-up of Fujifilm.
-In contrast, the SX50 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX50 was succeeded by the Canon SX60, while the X-H1 does not have a direct successor.
+Both the SX50 and the X-H1 have been discontinued, but can regularly be found used on ebay.
+The SX50 was replaced by the Canon SX60, while the X-H1 does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX50 Manual (free pdf) or the online Fujifilm X-H1 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX50 and the Fujifilm X-H1?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.